mne-tools/mne-python/doc/_includes/morph.rst

 The spherical morphing of BEM surfaces accomplished by FreeSurfer can be employed to bring data from different subjects into a common anatomical frame.
-This page describes utilities which make use of the spherical :term:`morphing` procedure. ``mne_morph_labels`` morphs label files between subjects allowing the definition of labels in a one brain and transforming them to anatomically analogous labels in another. ``mne_average_estimates`` offers the capability to compute averages of data computed with the MNE software across subjects.
+This page describes utilities which make use of the spherical :term:`morphing` procedure. :func:`mne.morph_labels` morphs label files between subjects allowing the definition of labels in a one brain and transforming them to anatomically analogous labels in another. :meth:`mne.SourceMorph.apply` offers the capability to transform all subject data to the same space and, e.g., compute averages of data across subjects.

 .. contents:: Page contents
    :local: